ncagle/DNS-over-HTTPS/Survey:-curl-and-libcurl-2015.md

  10. Which are the curl project's best areas (pick at most 5)
  11. Which are the curl project's worst areas (pick at most 5)
- 12. Tell us which features you use?
-(NEW 2015)
- 13. Which SSL backends do you use?
-(NEW 2015)

 Competition
 -----------